Cheryl Holdridge: Early life

-Holdridge was born in New Orleans, Louisiana.
-Her mother, Julie A. Phelps, was a dancer who performed on Broadway.
-Shortly after Cheryl was born, Julie moved with her new daughter to Burbank, California.
-In 1950, Julie married Herbert Charles Holdridge, a retired Brigadier General active in politics.
+Holdridge's mother, Julie, married Herbert Charles Holdridge, a retired Brigadier General.
 He adopted Cheryl in 1953 and gave her his surname.
 Her stepbrother was diplomat John H. Holdridge, who served as U.S. Ambassador to Singapore and Indonesia.

-Holdridge grew up in Sherman Oaks.
-She started dance lessons at an early age with Joyce Cole in North Hollywood, from whom she learned ballet and tap.

 Career

 Holdridge first performed professionally at the age of nine in the New York City Ballet's version of The Nutcracker in Los Angeles.
 Her first screen appearance was as an uncredited extra in the 1956 film production of Carousel.

 She auditioned for Walt Disney's The Mickey Mouse Club in the spring of 1956, and was hired for the show's second season.
-Though a good dancer, her weak singing voice kept her in the background of most musical numbers.
-A competent actress with a pleasant speaking voice, she was employed for two of the show's episodic serials: Boys of the Western Sea and Annette.

 After the show's run ended, Holdridge returned to Van Nuys High School and graduated from Grant High School with the winter 1961 class.
 She was cast in two episodes of Leave It to Beaver in 1959 as Gloria Cusick; she later played an occasional, recurring role as Wally Cleaver's girlfriend, Julie Foster.
 She reprised her role as Julie Foster in two guest appearances in The New Leave It to Beaver in 1985 and 1987.